ztizzlegaming/database-systems-project/Design/README.txt

 mission.txt holds our mission statement/objectives
-tables_and_fields.txt holds a list of all of our base tables and their related fields UI_Flow_Diagram.jpg holds the full UI flow for our design
+tables_and_fields.txt holds a list of all of our base tables and their related fields UI_Flow_Diagram.jpg holds the full UI flow for our design DatabaseDesignPrez.pptx is the PowerPoint file we used for our presentation

 Hope you find everything you need!